Ad Blocker Detected

 Other antimetabolites include pralatrexate and 5-fluorouracil.
-5-flurouracil mimics the uracil and inhibits the Thymidylate Synthase leading to the impairment of the dTMP formation and folate cycle disruption.
+5-fluorouracil mimics the uracil and inhibits the Thymidylate Synthase leading to the impairment of the dTMP formation and folate cycle disruption.
 5-fluorouracil can also be converted intracellularly into 5-fluorouridine which is incorporated into the rRNA molecule and prevents the rRNA processing.

 It is also of great importance to investigate the contribution of serine, glycine, and one-carbon metabolism biosynthesis to the early stage of the tumorigenesis that will help us understand whether these pathways affect the cancer onset or only to the cancer progression and metastasis.
-Elucidating these aspects will also provide alternative clinical strategies and enable us to design personalized therapy for the cancer patients.
+Elucidating these aspects will also provide alternative clinical strategies and enable us to design personalized therapy for cancer patients.

 Reference: Trends in Biochemical Sciences

-Article doi: dx.doi.org/10.1016/j.tibs.2014.02.004
+Article DOI: dx.doi.org/10.1016/j.tibs.2014.02.004